bagustris/bagustris.github.io/researchtheme.md

 ![research_concept](images/research_concept.png)

-The following is research theme that I offered, particularly for Enginenering Physics students ITS.
+The following is research theme that I offered, particularly (but not limited) for Enginenering Physics students ITS.
 *Berikut ini adalah tema riset, khususnya judul-judul TA yang saya tawarkan kepada mahasiswa Departemen Teknik Fisika ITS.*

 For undergraduate level, I will try to provide the baseline method, and you will improve the results using the proposed method.